WomenPlusPlus/deploy-impact-21-kona-b/README.md

 One of the main factors that contributes to the increase of people living in precarious situations is statelessnes.
 A stateless person is someone who is "not considered as a national by any state under the operation of its law" [1](https://en.wikipedia.org/wiki/Statelessness).
 UNHCR estimates that statelesness affects millions of people worldwide, and at least 700.000 are in West and Central Affrica [2](https://data2.unhcr.org/en/situations/statelesswa).
 Being statelessnes is just one of the many reasons that causes people to be in vulnerable situations, being of high importance to provide a tool that eases the search for help.

+## :boom: Mission <a name = "mission"></a>
+Our mission is to:
+* Develop a trustworthy and unified NGO database.
+* Empower people to know their human rights.
+* Facilitate access to NGO   information to fulfill user's needs using intelligent technologies, i.e. Dots.

 ## 💡 Solution <a name = "idea"></a>
 The solution is provided by Konna Connect by means of the platform "Dots", a web app used for searching help.
 To do this, Kona Connect's team has identified and classified the social organizations.
 In order to provide accurate information for the users we have improved the database by including information about the age and gender of the target individuals, the SDGs and sub-SDGs to which they contribute, location and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.)